basicallydan/danhough.com/busking/2018-02-11-knightsbridge.md

 ### The biggest tips

-Or maybe Hammersmith happens to be populated by people who really liked _Deep Blue Something_ in the 90s.
+The last song I played was Don't Look Back in Anger, which I haven't played since 25th November, because it's bit of a cliche - but I played it as purely as possible - as in, quite like the original.
+Normally I mix it up a bit, but this was really fun to do.
+Maybe I'll play it more often.

 {% include _figure.html src="/img/busking/2018-02-11-knightsbridge-view.jpg" caption="The view from the pitch" %}

 ### The best performance

 The best performance, by a long way, was _Get Back_  - the first time (I played it twice).
-It felt super fun, and
+It felt super fun, and people seemed to enjoy it, and I love playing it.
+It's an easy song to put energy into it.

 ## How to improve

 I'm going to commit to learning one new song before my next performance.
 Something easy, something singalong, that I already know the words but don't yet know the chords.
+My setlist has gotten a bit samey.

 I'm also going to update my sign a bit.
 Put a bit more of 'me' on it in bolder chalk - my website, for example.
 People have shown willingness to interact online!